Table of Contents

 Features of APM

-APM is aimed at providing two qualification programmes, which are Project Fundamentals Qualification (PFQ) and Project Management Qualification (PMQ).
+APM is aimed at providing two qualification programmes, which are the Project Fundamentals Qualification (PFQ) and the Project Management Qualification (PMQ).
 These qualifications provide a broad understanding of all key Project Management areas to advance the career of Project Managers.
 Here are the features of APM:

 1) Professional Skill Development: APM aims to improve the skills and abilities of Project Managers to be more professional.